z-adams/Tutorials/Pointers/pointers.md

 numerical value of `0`), in our string.
 This serves as a convenient flag to indicate that the string has ended; otherwise, a program would have no idea when the string had ended without also having an explicit length of the string as well.
-We say that strings are **null terminated**, and the utility of this will be seen shortly.
+We say that strings are **null terminated**, which allows for a function to easily tell if it has reached the end of the string by checking for this character.

 We can also initialize a string with a "string literal" using double quotes: